 Providing Services at a Distance

-ASD develops and provides a comprehensive range of services at a distance, to ensure reasonable accommodations to meet the individual needs of students with a wide range of disabilities.
-In most traditional institutions, students go to the Office of Services for Students with Disabilities, the Learning Assistance Centre, and/or the Assistive Technology Lab to access services.
-ASD finds alternative ways to deliver similar services to students in a variety of situations including using innovative strategies and cutting edge technologies.
+Accessibility Services develops and provides a comprehensive range of services at a distance to ensure a wide diversity of students achieve academic success while simultaneously upholding academic standards.
+In most brick and mortar institutions, students go to the Office of Services for Students with Disabilities, the Learning Assistance Centre, and/or the Assistive Technology Lab to access services.
+Accessibility Services department staff find alternative ways to deliver similar services to students no matter their geography.

-- We require active participation of the student in the planning and implementation of services.
+- We require the active participation of the student in the planning and implementation of accommodations and services.

 - We communicate extensively with the student and value the information they provide.